IROpany/shortcode_like_button_plugin/README.md

 1. go to the edit screen of the post or fixed page.
 Paste the shortcode `[support_button]` anywhere you want.
 2. apply additional CSS if necessary to customize the appearance.
-3. if you want to change the text output by pressing the button, edit the corresponding part of the JavaScript file.

-By following these steps, you can set up your custom support button and display it on your posts and fixed pages.
+By following these steps, you can set up your shortcode like button and display it on your posts and fixed pages.

 ## License